Doer or Follower? That’s why you should think about it once!

 It doesn’t matter, the main thing is that it makes you happy and makes you wake up with a smile every morning.
 Become a doer and stop just participating.

-If you should be involved in a fatal accident tomorrow, your previous – perhaps unfortunate – working towards the future was for the cat ’.
-So make sure that you already spend every day doing things that suit your temperament and don’t work for other people towards a time that you may not experience at all.
+If you are involved in a fatal accident tomorrow, your previous – perhaps unfortunate – work will have been in vain.
+Because of this make sure that you spend every day doing things that suit your temperament.
+Don’t work for other people towards a time that you may not experience at all.

 Nobody will be able to predict for yourself which path is right or wrong for you.
 You will (unfortunately) only be able to evaluate your decisions at the end of your life.
 So make sure that the things you regret in old age remain manageable.
 Your life is in your hand, all alone in yours.
 Luckily.Did you enjoy this page?